utkarshg1/Website-Page-Generator-OpenAI/README.md

-Certainly!
-Here's a concise `README.md` for a project where you dynamically generate and save a single-page website using HTML, CSS, JavaScript, and the OpenAI API client:

----

 # Dynamic Single Page Website Generator

 This project demonstrates the generation and saving of a single-page website using HTML, CSS, JavaScript, and the OpenAI API client.